-74. All contracted organisations shall register with the Information Commissioner's Office where they fulfil the criteria laid out under the terms of the Data Protection Act 2018.
+75. All contracted organisations shall register with the Information Commissioner's Office where they fulfil the criteria laid out under the terms of the Data Protection Act 2018.
 This does not imply that any data processing organisation is the data controller of the information defined within the contractual agreement.
-All organisations are required to name an individual responsible for compliance in relation to the Data Protection Act within that organisation.
-All organisations are to abide by the Data Protection Act 2018 and the General Data Protection Regulation (GDPR).
+All organisations are required to name an individual responsible for compliance in relation to the Data Protection Act 2018 and the General Data Protection Regulation (GDPR).
 Further information is available from the Information Commissioner's Office: